Geotab/sdk/src/software/guides/concepts.md

 ## Authentication

 Authentication is performed to obtain a session token (credentials).
-This token is then confirms your identity for subsequent API operations.
+This token then confirms your identity for subsequent API operations.
 If the session expires, a new Authentication request must be made to get a new token.
 This approach encourages efficient use of Authentication requests, as shown in the Authentication example below.

-Below you can see an example making a authentication request to "my.geotab.com" that completes successfully and then uses session to get a single device:
+Below you can see an example making an authentication request to "my.geotab.com" that completes successfully and then uses session to get a single device:

 ```js
 // Simple method to make calls to API